petar-m/EventBrokerSlim/README.md

 # Design

-EventBroker uses System.Threading.Channel.
+EventBroker uses `System.Threading.Channels.Channel<T>` to decouple procucers and consumers.

 There are no limits for publishers.
-Publishing is as fast as writing to a channel.
+Publishing is as fast as writing an event to a channel.

-Handlers are resolved by the event type in a new scope and disposed after handler comletes.
+Event handlers are resolved by event type in a new scope and disposed after handler comletes.
 Each handler execution is scheduled on the ThreadPool.
 No more than configured maximum handlers run concurrently.

 ![](docs/event_broker.png)